imandra-ai/imandra-merlin/README.md

 # Usage
 Install `imandra-merlin` using `opam pin add git@github.com:AestheticIntegration/imandra-merlin.git`

+For the OCaml extension, add `FLG -reader imandraOCaml -package imandra-base.prelude -open Imandra_prelude` to your `.merlin` file (or configure your merlin extension to do the equivalent).

-Add `FLG -reader imandra -open Imandra_prelude` to your `.merlin` file (or configure your merlin extension to do the equivalent)
+For the Reason extension add `FLG -reader imandraReason -package imandra-base.prelude -open Imandra_prelude` to your `.merlin` file (or configure your merlin extension to do the equivalent).

 # Troubleshoot